 - Nausea or vomiting (if not clearly related to the flu or a hangover)

 Thunderclap headaches are exactly what they sound like.
 They appear all of a sudden, unexpectedly like a clap of thunder.
-These unexpected and sudden, and intense headaches peak quickly in les than a minute, and can take up to one hour before they disappear. though they can last for many days.
+These unexpected and sudden, and intense headaches peak quickly in less than a minute and can take up to one hour before they disappear. though they can last for many days.

 Headache pain during pregnancy will vary from woman to woman.
 Some report having migraine level headaches on occasion while others report having dull, light headaches every day.
 Even though headaches during pregnancy are common, severe pain should be reported to the attending physician.